fossabot/everpl/docs/source/api/streaming_api.rst

     Is provided only if the `Message Retention`_ was enabled for the corresponding message topic.

+All messages belong to one of two types: **Control Messages** or **Data Messages**.
+Control messages are intended to carry information to control communication using the Streaming API.
+All of them are described in a `Control Messages`_ section of documentation.
+Data messages are intended to carry some useful data from client to the server and in reverse direction.

 Message topics allow to group messages by... topics.
 By types of the messages they belong to, by type of the event they describe.